Synopsis from Scholastic Inc:

 Full of sympathetic characters, wildly imaginative situations, and countless exciting details, the first installment in the series assembles an unforgettable magical world and sets the stage for many high-stakes adventures to come.

 About: Harry Potter and the Sorcerer’s Stone is a children’s fiction novel written by J.K.
 Rowling.
 It was published on 6/26/1997 by Arthur A. Levine Books, an imprint of Scholastic Press, 320 pages.
 The genres are fantasy, young adult, magic, adventure, etc. This book is intended for readers ages 8 and up, grades 4 and up.
 There are 7 books to this series in this order: Harry Potter and the Sorcerer’s Stone, Harry Potter and the Chamber of Secrets, Harry Potter and the Prisoner of Azkaban, Harry Potter and the Goblet of Fire, Harry Potter and the Order of the Phoenix, Harry Potter and the Half-Blood Prince, and Harry Potter and the Deathly Hallows.
+The future of Harry is in this book called Harry Potter and the Cursed Child.
 According to the publisher’s website, “Arthur A. Levine Books was founded in 1996 and is an imprint of Scholastic Inc. We published our first book, When She Was Good by Norma Fox Mazer, in the fall of 1997.
 Since then, our imprint has produced more than three hundred works of hardcover literary fiction and nonfiction for children and teenagers (and more than a few discerning adults).”
 Please see below for more information about the author, illustrator, and publisher.

 “Always use the proper name for things.
 Fear of a name increases fear of the thing itself.” p297